Having Trouble Getting Pregnant?

 It Hasn’t Been Long Enough

 Trying to conceive can feel like a very long, drawn-out process.
-It might feel like you have been trying forever without results, but it is important to know that not every couple is able to conceive right away.
-About 80% of couples conceive after six months of trying, and 90% conceive after 12 months; assuming well-timed intercourse each month.
-You should see a doctor if you are under 35 and unable to conceive after six months of trying, or over 35 and unable to conceive after one year of trying.
+It might feel like you have been trying forever without results, but knowing that not every couple can conceive right away is important.
+About 80% of couples conceive after six months of trying, and 90% conceive after 12 months, assuming well-timed intercourse each month.
+You should see a doctor if you are under 35 and unable to conceive after six months of trying or over 35 and unable to conceive after one year of trying.

 Male Infertility